dusk-network/docs-public/src/content/docs/learn/zero-knowledge/iop_pcs.md

 With the pre-processing step, the Verifier can work on a summary of the circuit and verify evaluations at arbitrary points without needing to know the full description of the circuit.
 The pre-processing steps involve an algorithm that takes as an input the circuit **C** and some randomness (random bits).
 The short summary of the circuit is represented via a string, and the verifier is able to know a summary of the circuit through that string.

+##### Algorithms and inputs
 The pre-processing argument system takes in 3 algorithms: the setup, the verifier, and the prover algorithms.

 When it comes to inputs, the Prover takes the Prover’s public parameters, the witness, and the statement.
 The Verifier takes the Verifier’s public parameters, the proof, and the statement.

-## Constructing a SNARK
+## How to constructing a zk-SNARK

-To recap, here's how to construct a SNARK:
+The following process outlines how to construct a "modern" zk-SNARK.

+##### 1) Choose functions
-**1)** First, we choose a finite field for some prime number.
+First, we choose a finite field for some prime number.
 Basically, we are fixing a set of functions.

+##### 2) Write an arithmetic circuit

-**2)** Then we write an arithmetic circuit, using the choosen finite field.
+In order to represent the computation via polynomials, we need to write an arithmetic circuit using the choosen finite field.
 The circuit would take as inouts a public statement and a private witness.
 The circuit would output some elements in the finite field.
 The arithmetic circuit has additions and multiplications gates, and the circuit takes as inputs a statement x and a witness w.
 This way, we can compile the computation into a SNARK-friendly format (e.g. PLONK) as we obtain an argument system.

+##### 3) Pre-process the circuit
-**3)** We need to pre-process the circuit with a setup algorithm.
+To make sure that the final proof is succinct, we need to pre-process the circuit with a setup algorithm.
 The setup algorithm takes a description of the circuit as input and outputs the public parameters for the Prover and Verifier.
 This allows us to pre-process the circuit.
 To be specific, the parameter for the verifier is a commitment to a bunch of polynomials.
 This is where the Fiat-Shamir transformation comes into play: it is the step that allows us to deal with non-interactive proof systems instead of interactive ones.
-The setup algorithm outputs some global parameters that are used by the Verifier and Prover.
-For non-interactive systems the pre-processing step is necessary, as this allows the Prover to just send the proof without any additional interactions.
+The setup algorithm outputs some global parameters that are used by the verifier and prover.
+For non-interactive systems the pre-processing step is necessary, as this allows the prover to just send the proof without any additional interactions.

+##### 4) Choose algorithms and use the parameters
-**4)** Once we choose the Prover and Verifier algorithms, we feed the public parameters into the snark backend prover system (e.g. a prover would be running something like Groth16, Plonk, Bulletproofs..).
+Once having chosen the prover and verifier algorithms, the public parameters need to be fed into the snark backend prover system (e.g. a prover would be running something like Groth16, Plonk, Bulletproofs..).

+##### 5) Prover / Verifier interaction
-**5)** The Prover wants to prove that he can calculate f(x) = y.
-The Prover also wants to prove that the function f is included in the specific domain (the set of functions we chose before).
-In other words, the Prover wants to prove that for a circuit C and a statement s, he knows a witness w such as that the circuit is equal to 0, which in short means C(s,w) = 0.
+The prover wants to prove that he can calculate ** f(x) = y**.
+The prover also wants to prove that the function f is included in the specific domain (the set of functions we have chosen previously).

+In other words, the Prover wants to prove that for a circuit **C** and a statement s, he knows a witness w such as that the circuit is equal to **0**, which in short means **C(s,w) = 0**.
 The witness in this case is the description of the function f along with the randomness r.
 Hopefully, the proof is short enough (e.g. few KBs).

 The first message in the protocol is the commitment to a polynomial sent from the Prover to the Verifier.
 To send the first message, the Prover chooses a function in the set and commits to it by running the commit algorithm.
 The commit algorithm outputs a commitment string, which is then used as a commitment to the global parameters, the selected function, and the randomness.
 This first message is important because it specifies the polynomial that the Prover committed to.
 After this first message, the interactive procedure starts.

+**Interactive procedure**

 The interactive procedure corresponds to the evaluation protocol, which allows interactions between the Prover and the Verifier.
 In this interactive procedure, the messages from the Prover are short and read by the Verifier in full.
 This procedure involves a series of rounds where:
-​ ​ ​​​ ​ ​​​ ​ ​​​ **6.1)** The Verifier chooses a random point in the finite field and asks the Prover to evaluate the polynomial on that random point.
-In other words, the Verifier asks the Prover to “open” the selected polynomial at a specific point.
+- The verifier chooses a random point in the finite field and asks the Prover to evaluate the polynomial on that random point.
+In other words, the verifier asks the Prover to “open” the selected polynomial at a specific point.

-​ ​ ​​​ ​ ​​​ ​ **​​​6.2)** The Prover needs to evaluate the polynomial on the point chosen by the Verifier so that he can prove that he knows how to evaluate the function he committed to.
-The Prover sends back the evaluation, along with the proof that the evaluation is correct.
+- The prover needs to evaluate the polynomial on the point chosen by the Verifier so that he can prove that he knows how to evaluate the function he committed to.
+The prover sends back the evaluation, along with the proof that the evaluation is correct.

-​ ​ ​​​ ​ ​​​ ​ ​​**​6.3)** Prover commits to another polynomial and sends the commitment to the Verifier.
+- The prover commits to another polynomial and sends the commitment to the verifier.

-​ ​ ​​​ ​ ​​​ ​ **​​​6.4)** The Verifier chooses another random value and sends it to the prover.
+- The verifier chooses another random value and sends it to the prover.The verifier can ask the prover to open any of these polynomials at any point of the verifier’s choice.

-​ ​ ​​​ ​ ​​​ ​ **​​​6.5)** The Prover evaluates the polynomial at the new point and provides the Verifier with both the new evaluations and the new proof that the evaluation is correct.
+- The prover evaluates the polynomial at the new point and provides the Verifier with both the new evaluations and the new proof that the evaluation is correct.

+**Interactive rounds**

-**7)** The steps of point 6 are repeated for several rounds.
-This is a continuous interaction between the Prover and Verifier.
-Anyways, because we used the Fiat-Shamir transformation by doing a pre-processing, we can simulate this interaction.
-The verifier can ask the prover to open any of these polynomials at any point of the Verifier’s choice.
+These steps are repeated for several rounds, as this is a continuous interaction between the prover and verifier.
+Anyways, when using the Fiat-Shamir transformation, the interaction becomes non-interactive by being simulated via hashes obtained by an initial randomness provided by the verifier.

-**8)** The Prover commits to the last polynomial and sends the commit.
-This means that the Prover commits to a function so that later on he can produce a succinct proof that the committed function satisfies f(x)=y.
-The Prover is proving that knows a witness (meaning a function description and a randomness)such that f(x)=y.
+##### 6) Final Round

-**9)** After a certain number of interactions, the Verifier then chooses whether to accept or reject the proof.
-The Verifier does this verification by taking as inputs the statement, the random values, and the evaluations of the polynomials at all the points that he chooses.
+After a certain number of interaction, the prover commits to the last polynomial and sends the commit.
+The verifier then chooses whether to accept or reject the proof, by taking as inputs the statement, the random values, and the evaluations of the polynomials at all the points that he chooses.
+By committing to the polynomial, he is providing a succinct proof that he knows a witness (the function description and a randomness)such that **f(x)=y**.

-## Final SNARK
+## Wrap-up

 In summary, to build a SNARK, we parametrize the polynomial IOP by two parameters:

 - The number of polynomial commitments.
-- The number of evaluation queries from the verify algorithm.
-This is the number of points at which the prover needs to open the evaluated polynomial).
+- The number of evaluation queries from the verify algorithm (the number of points at which the prover needs to open the polynomial).

-The final SNARK consists in several polynomial commitments + several evaluation proofs, with the:
+We instanciate the IOP via a PCS, constructing the final zk-SNARK by using several polynomial commitments + several evaluation proofs.
-- Prover sending the polynomial commitments to the Verifier.
-- Verifier running the evaluation queries several times.
+The zk-proof is verified by having the prover sending the polynomial commitments to the verifier, which then runs the evaluation queries several times.